Akshay270802/Voice-Assistant/README.md

 6. Ask geographical and computational questions

-		User: Hey Jarvis, What is the capital of California? / Hey G-One what is Sin 90?
+		User: Hey Jarvis, What is the capital of California? / Hey Jarvis what is Sin 90?

 7. Predict Weather of different Cities